 Caroline Serviced Apartments Brighton is very well located, only a few minutes from the beach!

 Yaaaay!
 You made it!
 Welcome to Melbourne!
 Melbourne is the capital of the state of Victoria and is an amazing city!

 There are so many things to do in Melbourne!
-The CBD is always a good start with Flinders Station, down to Remembrance Monument (where you can get a very nice view on the city).
+The CBD is always a good start with Flinders Station, down to Remembrance Monument (where you can get a very nice view of the city).
 Carlton, the Italian quarter, is great for food and coffee.
 If you want to go to the beach, you need to go to Saint-Kilda.
-Only beach in the city, this is a very nice suburb.
+The only beach in the city, this is a very nice suburb.
 Very lively!

 If you like street art, you need to check out Fitzroy.

 ACTIVITIES IN MELBOURNE: There are so many things to do in Melbourne.
 You will be spoiled for choice!
 I particularly recommend going on a walking tour as it is a great way to learn more about Melbourne, its culture and history.
 You can check prices and availability here.

 Finally, if you want to explore more, you can also go on a day trip from Melbourne.